August 16th 1863

 - I was beyond impressed by his skillful handwriting.

-- My eyes and mind were pricked by the abundance of surnames in the letters that are still abundant in this area 150 years later.
+- My eyes and mind were pricked by the abundance of surnames in the letters that are still common in this area 150 years later.

 Don Casada took the time to write down all the names mentioned in W.C.'s letters.
 The list contained family members as well as members of W.C.'s company of soldiers.
 The image at the top of this post is a screen shot of the list.
 Don has noted if the individual was a fellow soldier of W.C'.s or a family member.
 He also listed the cemetery where the individual is buried.